getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 #### Date Range Parameters

 Try Date Range parameters if you need to query data between two points in time.
-There are three types to pick from: Date, Date Time, and Date Time with seconds.
+There are three types to pick from: Date, Date and Time, and Date and Time with seconds.

 When you pick a date range type from the parameter creation dialgoue, Redash adds two parameter markers to your query called `.start` and `.end`.
 You can separate them in your query however the syntax requires (generally into different `WHERE` clauses).